Professor Chris Greenough

 Biography

+Chris is Professor of Education and Society and Head of the School of Education.
 Following his degree in Modern Languages, Chris trained as a secondary teacher (at Edge Hill University!) and enjoyed 16 years in secondary education.
 He was Assistant Headteacher with whole-school responsibility for behaviour, safeguarding, child protection, wellbeing, and working with external agencies.
 He also had responsibility for CPD, teaching and learning, work-based learning, and quality.
-Alongside this extensive leadership portfolio, he was responsible for the strategic and operational elements of both pastoral and curriculum teams.
+This professional experience fuels his practical interest in education and youth.

-While working full-time, Chris gained his PhD from the University of Birmingham.
+While working full-time in school, Chris gained his PhD from the University of Birmingham.
 He joined Edge Hill in January 2018 and obtained a Postgraduate Certificate in Teaching in Higher Education from Edge Hill University in 2019.
 He is a Fellow of the Higher Education Academy.
+Chris was promoted to Professor in 2024.

 Research Interests

-He also has research interests in wellbeing and safeguarding, and his third monograph reflects this, The Bible and Sexual Violence Against Men (2020, Routledge).
-Chris’s fourth monograph, Drag: The Basics (2025, Routledge, co-authored with Dr Mark Edward) explores the histories and activism associated with drag, including its representation in contemporary media and culture.
+Chris has published five monographs and edited three major collections.
+In the area of religion and sexualities, he is author of Undoing Theology (2018, SCM Press) and Queer Theologies: The Basics (2019, Routledge; second edition 2026).
+He also has research interests in religion, masculinities and safeguarding published in The Bible and Sexual Violence Against Men (2020, Routledge).
+Drag: The Basics (2025, Routledge, co-authored with Dr Mark Edward) explores the histories and activism associated with drag, including its representation in contemporary society, media and culture.

 Chris has published numerous book chapters and journal articles on religion, gender, sexualities, drag, as well as the use, function, and impact of the Bible in the contemporary world.
-This includes recent work on incels and the Bible.
+This includes recent work on incel ideology and the Bible.

 He is regularly invited to contribute to media pieces, including The Conversation.
 He has been interviewed on BBC Radio 4 and on NewsTalk Radio, Dublin.